Alex Simmons

-Alexandria Patrice Simmons (born July 7, 1986) is an American basketball coach and former player who is currently the head women's basketball coach at the University of Memphis.
-From 2018 to 2023, she coached at Gardner–Webb University.
+Alexandria Patrice Simmons (born July 7, 1986) is an American basketball coach and former player.
+She was the head women's basketball coach at the University of Memphis from 2023 to 2026 and at Gardner–Webb University from 2018 to 2023.

 Playing career

 Simmons played college basketball at Tennessee from 2004 to 2009, where she won two NCAA championships as a player.